Get

 Scent: Japanese Cherry Blossom

 Suitable for dogs aged 12 weeks or older, Pet MD Deodorizing Japanese Cherry Blossom Cat & Dog Body Spray is a water-based spray scented with cherry blossom to give your dog a pleasant, natural aroma.
-It claims to be long-lasting and sensitive on the skin, as well as effective at beating bad smells.
+It claims to be long-lasting and gentle on the skin, as well as effective at beating bad smells.

-The Pet MD spray is on the expensive side, but it helps get into difficult areas like folds of skin, and it has natural static-reducing qualities that leave your dog looking clean and smelling clean while helping prevent matting.
-The spray can also be used on other animals so can be useful in a multi-pet household.
+The Pet MD spray is on the expensive side, but it helps get into difficult areas like folds of skin, and it has natural static-reducing qualities that leave your dog looking clean and smelling clean while helping prevent matting when you brush it into the coat.

 Pros